Chaitalykundu/Web-Development/01-HTML/Questions.md

 9. What are the difference between HTML & HTML5
 10. What are the advantages of HTML
 11. What are the disadvantages of HTML
+12. What are the differences between HTML & CSS

 &nbsp;